 This breastfeeding and pumping routine will drastically help you build a freezer stash more quickly.

-I didn’t start a routined pumping schedule until six weeks postpartum.
-By then, my breast milk supply had already been regulated by my baby and I made just enough for her.
+I myself, didn’t start a routined pumping schedule until six weeks postpartum.
+By then, my breast milk supply had already been regulated by my baby and I became a “just-enougher”.

 Thankfully, I was able to increase my supply by about ten ounces per day through power pumping and other breast milk boosting practices.

 Like, eating the right foods for breastfeeding, getting enough rest and drinking loads of water.

 Unfortunately, the small over-supply I was able to achieve only lasted until six months postpartum and that provided just a few hundred extra ounces of frozen breast milk.

 So take it from me, having a freezer stash of surplus breast milk as a back-up really feels good.
 Which is another reason why I love Milkology’s breastfeeding courses.

 This online breastfeeding class also teaches you how to build a freezer stash, how to safely store and handle breast milk and how to troubleshoot any breastfeeding issues that may arise.

 For only $19 you can join today, watch it in your pj’s tonight and feel so much more prepared and confident about breastfeeding in only 90 minutes.